Okay. Rosehip oil benefits for skin. There are a lot!

 The ROSEHIP OIL RESEARCH:

 1. Not all “rose” ingredients are equal.
-Supposedly one of the best?
+One of the best we can count on?
 Rosa roxburghii extract aka “Chestnut Rose.”
-Big promoter of [skin] health.
+It’s a big promoter of [skin] health.
 Main reason: studies say this ish provides major anti-oxidants.
 Obviously bomb.com for your skin.
+The MORE antioxidants we have bioavailable and IN our skin- the better it can protect us.
+The better it can protect us, the less aging will occur.

-3. Apparently you can take ROSE orally.
+3. Apparently you can take rosehip orally.
 This study was super fascinating.
-Studying patients with significant crow’s feet, when taken orally (rose hip powder– again with that rosehip y’all!), results showed that those who took took it had significant improvement with their facial wrinkles than those who took the placebo.
+Studying patients with significant crow’s feet, when taken orally (rose hip powder– again with that rosehip y’all!), results showed that those who took it had significant improvement with their facial wrinkles than those who took the placebo.
 HUH.
 Who woulda thought!?
+I need to order some rosehip tea immediately lol.

 4. Rose Petals for prevention.
-In a nutshell, this study basically showed significant promise for rose petals (white rose petals– to be exact) to be great for prevention in aging as it supposedly helps block age-causing enzyme activity.
+In a nutshell, this study showed significant promise for rose petals (white rose petals– to be exact) to be great for prevention in aging as it can help block age-causing enzyme activity.
 Also helps with absorbing vitamin C which is great for anti-aging.

 How to use rosehip oil for your skin:

-SOMETIMES before a big event I will slather some on 2-4 hours before I start needing to get ready- that way my face is EXTRA dewy and ready for makeup!
+TIP: Sometimes before a big event (if I know I’ll be inside) I will slather on a TON of rosehip oil 2-4 hours before I need to start getting ready.
+That way my face is EXTRA dewy and ready for makeup!
+I love the canvas it creates.
+Especially if my skin had been dry.